svdbeemt/domoticz-woonveilig/README.md

 The following Woonveilig accessories are supported and will automatically be installed as devices in Domoticz:
 * Door contacts
 * Keypad

-Currently IR sensors are not supported.
+* IR sensors

 ## Features
 After installing the plugin you will be able to:
 * Change the state of your alarm (arm, disarm, arm home)
-* Door contact swtiches will be added.
+* Door contact switches will be added.
 You can monitor when a door is open/closed and use this information for event based ruling.
+* IR sensor devices will be added

+## Version history
+* V1.0 - Supporting alarmpanel and doorcontacts
+* V1.1 - Support for IR sensors

 ## Installation and setup